jroper/play-spring/README.md

+**This module has been moved to https://github.com/playframework/play-spring-loader.
+Please use that instead.**

 # Play 2.4 Spring DI support

 This is a proof of concept to validate the abstraction created in Play 2.4 for runtime dependency injection, ensuring that it can be implemented by Spring.